UCL/MPHY0026/doc/segmentation/segmentation_methods.rst

 So, there is still a justification for training a neural network to partially segment things, and combining the network with manual input from the user for a manually-guided + AI hybrid.

-This is all a research topic at the moment, as even large vendors are grappling with how to deploy these clinical examples.
-But you can download and try `MITK with NVIDIA's Clara platform <https://www.youtube.com/watch?v=T0Pjki4vXx0>`_ to get an understanding of the idea.

 Specific Challenges for CAS